-Inca Peru Culture - Discover Peru Discover Peru and its rich history, ancient Inca Civilization, Machu Picchu, Andes Mountains and travel information.
+Inca Peru Culture - Discover Peru Discover Peru and its rich history, ancient Inca civilization, Machu Picchu, Andes Mountains and travel information.

 A must-see if you are visiting this part of South America is the waterfalls of the Iguazu River.
-The falls are situated on the border between the Brazilian state of Paraná and the Argentine province of Misiones.
+The falls are on the border between the Brazilian state of Paraná and the Argentine province of Misiones.
 These spectacular falls divide the river into the upper and lower Iguazu.
-There are several mysterious theories as to the nature of how the falls originally materialised.
+There are several mysterious theories as to the nature of how the falls initially materialised.

 What happened next is anyone's guess.

-I'm sure that when I say Rio de Janeiro in Brazil is a South American travel destination many of us may have only seen in our dreams.
+I'm sure that when I say Rio de Janeiro in Brazil is a South American travel destination, many of us may have only seen in our dreams.
 I am equally sure that we would very much like these dreams to become a reality.

-their best.
+Of course, my main dream event would be attending the 4-day Rio Carnival celebration held in February every year when Cariocas are at their best.
 Cariocas is a Portuguese word meaning native or inhabitant of Rio de Janeiro.

 Rio de Janeiro Travel Information We provide travel information and advice for the best beaches, accommodations, restaurants, sightseeing, and entertainment available in Rio de Janeiro today.
 We also share "Insider's Information" about the Ipanema and Copacabana Beach neighbourhoods.